WorkWorkInfoInfoLearnLearnGet Into TouchGet Into Touch

 Option B

-Mobile-responsive progressive web app, works offline, no app store download, typing with autocomplete.
+Mobile-friendly web app, offline support, no app store install, typing with autocomplete.

 Considered